hsgw/qmk_firmware/keyboards/110100/keymaps/binary_ascii/readme.md

-# BINARY
+# BINARY ASCII

 ULTIMATE VERSATILE KEYMAP
-You need to setup OS and change this code.
+You don't need to setup unicode config.
-(tested only on ubuntu)
+Only ascii code.

 ```
 ,---------------.